3D-Aware Instance Segmentation and Tracking in Egocentric Videos: Method

 \subsection{Cost functions}

 The attributes used for refining the tracks are thus $\mathbf{b}_i^t = (l_{i}^t, v_{i}^t, \bar{c}_{i}^t, \bar{s}_{i}^t)$, consisting of the 3D location, the visual features, \textit{initial} category label and \textit{initial} instance label for the segment $m_i^t$ of frame $t$.
-Now, we define the cost functions $\delta_p$ used in \cref{eq:opt_cost} for these individual attributes. \begin{enumerate} \item Similar to~\cite{plizzari2023}, we model the location cost $\delta_l$ with the exponential distribution as follows:
+Now, we define the cost functions $\delta_p$ used in \cref{eq:opt_cost} for these individual attributes.
+We follow~\cite{Rajasegaran_2022_CVPR,plizzari2023} for the first two: \begin{enumerate} \item We model the 3D location cost $\delta_l$ with the exponential distribution as follows:

 \item We model the cost for the visual features, $\delta_v$, using a Cauchy distribution:

 \item For the category and instance label, we use a $0-1$ cost function and refer to it with $\delta_c$ and $\delta_s$: